LarkspurCA/androidweardocs/explore.rst

   .. figure:: images/emulator-notify.png
     :scale: 35 %

-  You can swipe vertically to scroll through other notifications, swipe to the right to delete the current notification, and sweep to the left to view notification actions.
+  You can swipe vertically to scroll through other notifications, swipe to the right to delete the current notification, and swipe to the left to view associated actions.

   The displayed notifications are exactly the same as those listed in the action bar pull-down on the handheld device.